The City of Troup is located in the southeast corner of Smith County, and northeast Cherokee County.

 Another beautiful, sunny day in Troup!

-While visiting the Hawkins area, you may want to take other interesting day trips in several directions:
+While visiting the Troup area, you may want to take other interesting day trips in several directions: